reactorcore/hull-segment/assets/readme.md

 ### Identify

-Every user identified on Segment will be created as a User on Hull.
+Every user identified on Segment with a `userId` will be created as a User on Hull.

 Segment's `userId` will be mapped to Hull's `external_id` field.